 Canyon County ordinance requires the purchase of a "site license" to sponsor an event where alcohol is served.
 Food service will not purchase a site license until after the CAAG meeting has occurred.
 Because of risk management concerns, only licensed and insured vendors may serve alcohol at student-sponsored functions.
 Bon Appetit will be the alcohol provider for all on campus events.
 The following facilities may be approved for a "Registered Campus Event" where alcohol is served with the permission of the Student Involvement Director and Campus Safety Director in accordance with established guidelines:

 - other areas as may be deemed appropriate

 Specific Information on guidelines or forms for campus events where alcohol is served is available in the Student Involvement Office.

 Fire Pit Use

 To ensure safety and the responsible use of the fire pit, the college has established policies and procedures pertaining to its use.
 Recognized student organizations interested in using the fire pit for an event must complete an Event Registration Form no less than one week prior to the event and follow the "Fire Pit Use Guidelines", which can be obtained from the Student Involvement office.
 A meeting with the Campus Activities Advisory Group (CAAG) may also be required.
-The city of Caldwell mandates that a fire permit be obtained and, if approved, with a processing fee.
+A fire permit can be obtained from the Campus Safety office.